JeremiaStalder/advanced-econometrics/README.md

 	Effect Estimate.
 	SD, T-Val, P-val -> for some methods hard / impossible to get?
 	For all outcome measures
+	Someone that collects all measures
+	Someone to write result section
 E: How to get SD for IPW, Doubly-Robust?
 E/Davia: Cut obs for IPW

 ## Information pension plans